 All team rosters must be submitted before the first game.
 Rosters are final at the start of a team's first match.
-Due to all of the uncertainty in today's world, it is highly recommended to add everyone who has a chance of playing at any point in the tournament.
+It is highly recommended to add everyone to your roster who has a chance of playing at any point in the tournament.
 Players may not be double rostered in the same division, however players may play on a Men's Open and a Men's Over-30 team.
-Any players caught playing unrostered will result in your team forfeiting the match the unrostered player competed in.
+Any players caught playing unrostered will result in your team forfeiting any match the unrostered player competed in.